neclimdul/marketo-rest/README.md

 This package provides a simple set of classes for interacting with Marketo's Rest API.
 Built using Swagger Codegen directly from Marketo's documentation.

+Notes on versioning.
+I will do my best to start providing some sort of semversion-ish tags to releases.
+Marketo doesn't really provide any such versioning and just makes changes seemingly at random so this is the plan.
+1) Any major language or drastic template changes will be accompanied by a major version release.
+2) I will do my best to watch for signature changes to methods and treat those as "minor" releases.
+This would probably be a normal major release but they are generally "bug fixes" to APIs.
+3) Any documentation or other smaller fixes will be minor releases.

 ## Install using composer